-Now, this type of token could be the next big thing in crypto as soon as the regulators worldwide come to their senses and decide how to define a cryptocurrency.
-Security tokens are responsible for a phenomenon known as “tokenization” – the process that helps turn real-world assets, such as real estate, into digital tokens.
+Also known as a security token, this type of token could be the next big thing in crypto as soon as regulators worldwide decide how to regulate it.
+Real World Asset tokens are responsible for real world asset going through “tokenization” – the process that helps turn real-world assets, such as real estate, into digital tokens.

 Say, as an investment, you want to purchase a fraction of an apartment in New York, but not a whole apartment because it’s too expensive.
 You can do so by buying digital assets that can be easily divided.

-Security tokens had been a buzz word for quite some time now, but it takes a good deal of proper regulation and standardization to put them to use.
+Security tokens have been a buzzword for quite some time now, but it takes a good deal of proper regulation and standardization to put them to use.
 Hence, we haven’t heard much of them.

 Approximately three years ago, ICO (Initial Coin Offering) made its appearance, and it took off.
 Crypto projects, sometimes of questionable provenance, were looking to raise money, and for that, often created a new coin as a way to fundraise.
 To put it in simpler terms, an ICO is a source of capital for startup companies.

 Any interested investors can buy into the offering and receive a new crypto token issued by the company as an exchange.
 Through the fundraising campaign, companies will accumulate enough funds to keep the development process.
 Whereas these tokens would typically be exchanged for BTC and ETH.
 Mainly because they are easier to exchange for other currencies, and the market liquidity is usually higher.

 Today, ICO has dwindled into thin air as the market is changing.